David Niven: Early life and family

 St Martins, a village in Perthshire.
 A physician, he married in Worcestershire, and lived in Pershore.

 Niven's mother, Henrietta, was born in Brecon, Wales.
 Her father was Captain (brevet Major) William Degacher (1841–1879) of the 1st Battalion, 24th Regiment of Foot, who was killed at the Battle of Isandlwana during the Anglo-Zulu War in 1879.
 Although born William Hitchcock, in 1874, he and his older brother Lieutenant Colonel Henry Degacher (1835–1902), both followed their father, Walter Henry Hitchcock, in taking their mother's maiden name of Degacher.
-Henriette's mother was Julia Caroline Smith, the daughter of Lieutenant General James Webber Smith CB.
+Henrietta's mother was Julia Caroline Smith, the daughter of Lieutenant General James Webber Smith CB.

 After her husband's death in Turkey in 1915, Henrietta Niven remarried in London in 1917 to Conservative politician and diplomat Sir Thomas Walter Comyn-Platt (1869–1961).
 David and his sister Grizel were close, and both loathed Comyn-Platt.
 The family moved to Rose Cottage in Bembridge on the Isle of Wight after selling their London home.
 In his 1971 memoir, The Moon's a Balloon, Niven wrote fondly of his childhood home:

 It became necessary for the house in London to be sold and our permanent address was now as advertised—a cottage which had a reputation for unreliability.
 When the East wind blew, the front door got stuck and when the West wind blew, the back door could not be opened—only the combined weight of the family seemed to keep it anchored to the ground.
 I adored it and was happier there than I had ever been, especially because, with a rare flash of genius, my mother decided that during the holidays she would be alone with her children.
 Uncle Tommy [Comyn-Platt] was barred—I don't know where he went—to the Carlton Club I suppose.

 Literary editor and biographer, Graham Lord, wrote in Niv: The Authorised Biography of David Niven, that Comyn-Platt and Niven's mother may have been in an affair well before her husband's death in 1915 and that Comyn-Platt was actually Niven's biological father, a supposition that had some support among Niven's siblings.
 In a review of Lord's book, Hugh Massingberd from The Spectator stated photographic evidence did show a strong physical resemblance between Niven and Comyn-Platt that "would appear to confirm these theories, though photographs can often be misleading."
 Niven is said to have revealed that he knew Comyn-Platt was his real father a year before his own death in 1983.